 NSW Lancers Museum Tank Days and Behind the Scenes “Mystery” Items with a Curator

-Beginning Sunday 28 March 2021 and then every last Sunday of the month, take a unique opportunity to visit heritage listed Lancer Barracks, Parramatta and experience one of their heritage fleet of armoured fighting vehicles start its engines and drive around the Barracks.
+On the last Sunday of every month, take a unique opportunity to visit heritage listed Lancer Barracks, Parramatta and experience one of their heritage fleet of armoured fighting vehicles start its engines and drive around the Barracks.

 You can travel the length and breadth of Australia and rarely, if ever, witness a national heritage WW2 armoured fighting vehicle that saw action in a major battle, drive around in the condition its wartime crew would have known it.
+Then get up close and experience the world of a "Tankie" by looking inside the tank.
 To watch, hear and smell a large tank fire its engines and drive around, is like watching, hearing and smelling a large steam train moving – very, very different from looking at a “dead” item in a display shed.